Transport guide - Hungary - Europe

 The practical rule is already visible in the city data: Use the metro and trams for longer Pest-to-Buda jumps, then walk once the day is already inside the Castle District, the inner Pest core, or the riverside.
 Budapest gets worse when you keep recrossing the Danube without a reason.

-If a route is already compact, walking usually gives better atmosphere and less cognitive friction than one more transfer or ride-hail.
+If a route is already compact, walking usually gives better atmosphere and less cognitive hassle than one more transfer or ride-hail.

 Buda Castle in Budapest

-Photo by Jakub Hałun
+Photo by Jakub HaЕ‚un

-Airport arrival and last-mile logic in Budapest
+Airport arrival and the final hotel leg in Budapest

-The first route of the trip should reduce friction, not prove you picked the cheapest line.
+The first route of the trip should reduce hassle, not prove you picked the cheapest line.

 • Know the cleanest airport move before landing